IOsetting/wm-sdk-w806/README.md

 cd wm-sdk-w806
 make menuconfig
 ```
-In menuconfig, navigate to Download Configuration -> download port, input the USB port name, e.g. `ttyUSB0`, you can speed up download by trun up the baud rate, only support `115200`, `460800`, `921600`, `1000000`, `2000000`, then save and exit menuconfig
+In menuconfig, navigate to `Download Configuration`
+* Download port: Input the USB port name, e.g. `ttyUSB0`;
+* Down rate: Input the UART baud rate, the higher rate the higher download speed.
+The availabe options are `115200`, `460800`, `921600`, `1000000` and `2000000`.

-Then download the hex file to development board
+Then save and exit menuconfig, download the hex file to development board
 ```bash
 make flash
 ```

-Auto download is enable by default in the program.
-If it is first download,
-you need to manually press the `Reset` key to start downloading.
+Press the `Reset` key to start the downloading.
+If previously downloaded hex was built with `USE_UART0_AUTO_DL` enabled, the board will start downloading automatically.
 ```
 build finished!
 connecting serial...